 Dear Your Teen:

+One of the hardships of coping with divorce and children is the eventual merging of families.
+Whereas before your son only had to deal with the concept of his parents living apart and getting used to living in two places, there is now the added challenge of a new woman and boy in his father’s life.
 They are now taking away from his valued alone time with his dad.
 As you’ve seen, this change and introduction of a step parent or a new family can cause a tremendous amount of frustration for your son.
-Part of the issue it seems is that your son feels that he is losing precious one-on-one time with his dad and if he stops going for the whole week he has expressed that he will lose out even more.
+Part of the issue it seems is that your son feels that he is losing precious one-on-one time with his dad but if he stops going for the whole week he has expressed that he will lose out even more.

 Because your son loves his father and wants to spend as much time as possible, you can suggest that he ask his dad to give him some more one-on-one time—perhaps just the two of them going to a sporting event or the movies.
 This will allow your son to feel that his dad loves him and wants to spend time alone with him.
 And the special time together will differentiate himself from this new teenager in his dad’s life.

 There may be times in the future when your son will have to navigate his relationship with his dad and other people who will come in and out of their lives.
 He is old enough to begin doing this now.
 While it is hard to be a bystander to his anger, what you can still offer him is your support.